-Setting up preventive maintenance is affordable – it is enough to have modern MRP/MES system in place.
-For example, MRPEasy manufacturing software counts the time worked and the number of pieces made for signaling when a maintenance cycle ends.
+Setting up preventive maintenance is affordable – it is enough to have a modern MRP/MES system in place.
+For example, MRPeasy manufacturing software counts the time worked and the number of pieces made for signaling when a maintenance cycle ends.

 In summary, there are different types of equipment failure prevention techniques that can be brought to bear on a machine, and each has its advantages and disadvantages.
 They aren’t replacement for each other, and can be used in combination.